sumeetdas/fuml/README.md

     * Map pairs are represented as `<key> => <value>`
     * Pairs are modeled as tuples, hence the data type above for each pair is (string * int)

 * Only integer, float and string data types are allowed for map keys.
-Using any other data type should throw an error.
+Using any other data type should throw a compilation error.

 * Difference between a map of key-value pairs and a similar list of pairs is that in a map, duplicate keys are not allowed.
-Thus, the following should throw an error:
+Thus, the following should throw an error during deserialization:
     ```fuml
     'Thousand' => 1_000
     'Thousand' => 1_000_000